RAMI Intern Section Study Day Meeting, Saturday 1st February 2020

 Eligibility: case reports, case series, audit, clinical studies and basic science studies may all be submitted.
 All submitted abstracts must have the submitting intern as first author and must have a minimum of one senior author (e.g. Supervising Consultant for a Case Report).
 Please note, an intern may submit more than one abstract.

 Abstract Format: abstracts must be submitted as a single page word document (.doc) and where possible using Bookman Old Style, (Size 10) Font.
 A maximum of 300 words is permitted.
 The word limit excludes the abstract title, authors and institutions.
+Submit in a word format, no pdf’s.
 Abstracts are text only and should not include graphics (e.g. figures & tables).
 Author list should be in the format of Surname, First Initial (omit titles), author reference in superscript i.e. Name1, Name2 and included affiliated hospital and intern network.
 Please ensure that “track changes” are removed prior to submission.
 Submitted abstracts not in this format may be excluded from consideration for selection at Intern Day.

 Abstract Review: All submitted abstracts will be reviewed by the RAMI Abstract Committee: the Chair of the Abstract Committee will assign each abstract to the (competitive) categories.
 Abstracts will be scored and selected for platform (oral) presentation and poster presentation at the RAMI Intern Study Day.